 Eligibility and Criteria

-Receipt will be confirmed within four business days.
+Receipt will be confirmed within five business days.